 Finally, the ‘Naysayers’ have been firmly put in their place.
-The old excuses of it being too hard to measure an ROI from IT is just b*ll**ks!
+The old excuses of it being too hard to measure an ROI (return on investment) from IT is just b*ll**ks!

 Businesses have largely survived the last year thanks to the technology and software systems that support their businesses.
-I’m not minimising the innovation, hard work and determination either but it’s hard to deny that IT has delivered in so many ways, for so many people.
+I’m not minimising the innovation, hard work and determination either but it’s hard to deny that IT has delivered.
 Plus, for service businesses, this is what’s kept so many going and even helped some increase turnover!

 Before being forced to work differently, naysayers saw technology and systems as a necessary evil rather than a catalyst for improving service levels and increasing profitability.
-The question remains though; whether now that more executives understand how technology can deliver, and that it’s not just a cost, how many will change their mindset and realise there’s more tech they can benefit from?
+The question remains though; whether now that more executives understand how technology can deliver; how many will change their mindset and realise there’s more tech they can benefit from?

 Have your competitors experienced a shift in perception and used lockdown to implement new service management systems?
 Have more businesses levelled up their IT infrastructure making you not as advanced as you might like to think?